bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 ### Generated Xcode projects

-In an Xcode world, folks checked in a project which contains an listing of files, build settings, and IDE state.
-When the project scales, the project file model breaks down.
-Auditing and code reviewing config changes in Xcode projects quickly becomes difficult.
+In an Xcode world, engineers check in a project file, which contains a listing of source files, build settings, and IDE state.
+As the codebase scales, the project file model breaks down, particularly when auditing and code reviewing config changes.
 With Bazel, human readable `BUILD` files are the source of truth for build and Xcode configuration.
 Tools like [XCHammer](https://github.com/pinterest/xchammer), and [Tulsi](https://github.com/bazelbuild/tulsi) use an aspect to traverse the